Ramin001/reg2hdfespatial/README.md

 The main building block is the code created by Solomon Hsiang used in the following paper:
 Hsiang, Solomon M. "Temperatures and cyclones strongly associated with economic production in the Caribbean and Central America."
-Proceedings of the National Academy of sciences 107, no. 35 (2010): 15367-15372. you can access Solomon's main code here: http://www.fight-entropy.com/2010/06/standard-error-adjustment-ols-for.html
+Proceedings of the National Academy of sciences 107, no. 35 (2010): 15367-15372.

+You can access Solomon's main code here: http://www.fight-entropy.com/2010/06/standard-error-adjustment-ols-for.html

 This code has previously been augmented to be used in regressions with high dimensional fixed effects by Thiemo Fetzer: